armijnhemel/devicecode/doc/design_tui.md

 ### Filtering language

 The filtering language is fairly simple.
-There are statements, (implicit) operators (for combining results) and moderators (for sorting).
-Statements are of the form:
+There are statements, (implicit) operators (for combining results) and sorters (for sorting).

+#### Statements

+Statements resemble bash shell commands and exports and are of the form:

 ```
 identifier=value